y-lily/snippets/python/decorator-usage.md

 box.put("a pen")      # a pen has been put in the box
 ```

-You can create and stack on top of each other any possible number and combination of decorators.
+You can create and stack on top of each other any possible number of decorators.

 ```Python
 class BoxWithCapacity(Decorator[Box]):